What Date is 14 Days From Today?

 - two-week notices and reminders

-- refund and cancellation windows
+- returns and cancellation windows

-- medical or travel planning checkpoints
+- meeting or trip-planning checkpoints

 Did you know?